ABCpdf-Team/ABCpdfLinuxContainer/README.md

 ## Container Security Considerations

+### Base Image

+Due to it's frequent security update cycle we recommend that you use images based on the latest Ubuntu LTS version.
+We also recommend that you use the latest LTS version of .NET.

 ### Non-root user

 The Dockerfile we use in this project makes use of the 'app' USER as specified in the [ASP.NET Core Runtime images](https://hub.docker.com/_/microsoft-dotnet-aspnet/).
 This ensures that root access is available in the deployed production container deployed container.